 L215 surface after trimming a mug

-This is the lowest vitrifying body we make, for dip-glazing you may need to bisque lower so it has enough absorbency.
-We normally bisque other bodies at 1850F, but for this we do it at 1750F.
+For dip-glazing adjust bisque temperature to have an absorbency needed.
+We normally bisque other bodies at 1850F, but for this, we do it at 1750F.

 When clear-glazing an important issue is glaze thickness.
 The mug on the left was double-dipped (so suspended bubbles are present in the handle recess, thumb-hold and along its edges).
 The glaze needs to be thick enough so that it feels glassy smooth but thin enough to avoid the bubbles.
 Normally, if applied the thickness of the one on the left, it would be completely milky, filled with micro-bubble clouds.
 Why has it not done so here?
 Because it is fired at cone 03 (using G2931K glaze and the C03DRH firing schedule).
 An added benefit is that the body is so much stronger than it would be if fired at cone 06 or 04.
 And the underglazes work fine.